ulug-sodikov/trading_helper/README.md

 # Trading Helper 📈
 App that help traders to track the price of trading instruments.
-It sends notifications to telegram if the price hits specified value.\n
+It sends notifications to telegram if the price hits specified value.<br/>
 Demo: https://www.youtube.com/watch?v=nwFHnllkgP4
 ## How to run the whole project?
 1. Create `.env` file in the project's root directory.